 1. Rockford Fosgate 3-Way Coaxial Speaker – Best Overall

-If you are after the best budget speakers on the market, you really can’t go past a set of Rockford Fosgate’s Series R165X3 speakers.
-These 3-way speakers feature a ridged polypropylene woofer cone, silk dome tweeter and piezo super-tweeter and produce a punchy bass along with lovely clean mid and high range frequencies.
+If you are after the best overall budget speakers on the market, you can try the Rockford Fosgate’s Series R165X3 speakers.
+These 3-way speakers feature a ridged polypropylene woofer cone, silk dome tweeter, and piezo super-tweeter.
+They produce a punchy bass, lovely clean mid, and high-range frequencies.

 2. JVC CS-J620 2-Way Coaxial Car Speakers – Best Value

-These JVC car speakers look good and sound great, and will make for fantastic replacement car speakers.
-They have a very respectable frequency response of 35 – 22000 Hz, and their sound is enhanced by a well-designed combination of a flexible mica cone woofer, a hybrid rubber and cloth surround and one-inch balanced dome tweeters.
+These JVC car speakers look good, sound great, and will make fantastic replacement car speakers.
+They have a respectable frequency response of 35–22000 Hz, and their sound is enhanced by a well-designed combination of a flexible mica cone woofer, a hybrid rubber and cloth surround, and 1-inch balanced dome tweeters.

 3. BOSS Audio Systems CH6930 Car Speakers – Premium Choice

-Boss is so sure that you’ll love these speakers that they come with a three-year platinum online dealer warranty.
+They can handle a peak power of 200 watts RMS and have a frequency sensitivity of 50–20,000 Hz.
+Boss is so sure you’ll love these speakers that they come with a 3-year platinum online dealer warranty.

 4. JBL Stage 9603 3-Way Coaxial Car Audio Speakers

-If you are looking for an affordable way to get good-quality speakers, you should have a closer look at these 3-way speakers from JBL.
-Sure, they’re more expensive than many of the speakers on our list, but you’ll get them for well under $100.
+If you are looking for an affordable way to get good-quality speakers, you should look closer at the 3-way speakers from JBL.
+Sure, they’re more expensive than many of the speakers on our list, but they cost well under $100.